ToF-/bowling-score-lisp/src/simple-games.md

   (cond ((null rolls) 0)
         (t (car rolls))))
 ```
-From here we can quickly progress.
-Let's add the case for several rolls, no bonus throw.
+From here we can make fast progress.
+Let's add a test for several rolls, no bonus throw.
 ```
 (define-test when-given-average-rolls-score-is-the-sum-of-the-rolls
     (assert-equal 27 (score (list 4 5 3 6 2 7))))
 ```
-We make it pass by installing recursion:
+We make it pass by installing recursion in the `score` function:
 ```
 (defun score (rolls)
   (cond ((null rolls) 0)